oasci/reptar/docs/source/index.rst

 File types
 ==========

-Reptar supports three file types with a single interface: exdir, JSON, and npz.
+Reptar supports three file types with a single interface: exdir, zarr, JSON, and npz.
 JSON is a text file for storing key-value pairs with few dimensions (i.e., no large arrays).
 NumPy's npz format is useful for arrays; however, no nesting is possible and loading data often requires postprocessing for 0D arrays (e.g., ``np.array('data')``).

-Exdir is a simple, yet powerful open file format that mimics the `HDF5 <https://www.hdfgroup.org/solutions/hdf5/>`_ format with metadata and data stored in directories with YAML and npy files instead of a single binary file.
+`Exdir <https://exdir.readthedocs.io/en/latest/>`__ is a simple, yet powerful open file format that mimics the `HDF5 <https://www.hdfgroup.org/solutions/hdf5/>`_ format with metadata and data stored in directories with YAML and npy files instead of a single binary file.
-This provides several advantages such as mixing human-readable YAML and binary NumPy files, being easier for version control, and only loading requested portions of datasets into memory.
 For more detailed information, please read this `Front.
 Neuroinform. article about exdir <https://doi.org/10.3389/fninf.2018.00016>`__.
+`Zarr <https://zarr.dev/>`__ is a similar hierarchical data format for chunked and compressed NumPy-like arrays and JSON attributes.
+Both of these file types provide several advantages such as mixing human-readable and binary files, being easier for version control, and only loading requested portions of arrays into memory.

 Key-value pairs
 ===============